guzalm/lab2/README.md

-2) Here implementation of a private instance variable of type Object[] in a class MyArrayList.
-Also, there is new variable size which is equal to 0 now
+Was defined an int variable size which is equals to zero, to keep track of the number of elements in the list.
+.Also, I created new object "elements".